 Windsor barber lines up future, shares story with Kennedy high school students

-Kennedy student Ashreff El-Hassan wishes his lunch hour was a highlight like it was Friday.
+Kennedy student Ashreff El-Hassan wishes every lunch hour was a highlight like it was Friday.

 “They gotta do this more,” he said.